rsolter/rsolter.github.io/_posts/2020-05-05-SerieA_Classification.md

 ### Predicting Soccer Match Outcomes using caret

+This goal of this post is to try and out a number of methods for predicting the outcome soccer matches in the Italian top-flight division, *Serie A*.
+The post covers the processing and feature engineering that took place to preapre the data, an attempt to use three different classification models on the dataset, and finally an ensemble method.
+One team’s data (U.C.
+Sampdoria) is used to illustrate the process, but results for all teams are included towards the end along with numerous potential next steps.

 ### 1. Objective

-The goal of this post is to try and predict the outcome of soccer matches in the Italian top-flight division, *Serie A*.
 There are three possible outcomes for each match: a home win, an away win, or a draw.
 To make things more interesting, the predicted outcomes and their associated probabilities will be compared to historical odds offered by bookmakers in Europe which were gathered from
 <https://www.football-data.co.uk>.

 As an example, the odds given for a single match between Parma and